-Problems can develop if tiles are laid without flexible adhesives, and no allowance for the expansion and contraction of the substrate.
+This can lead to problems like tiles popping up if they are laid without flexible adhesives, and no allowance for the expansion and contraction of the substrate.

 One situation that can develop is if tiles are laid onto concrete before it has had time to completely cure.
 The general rule of thumb is to allow one month to cure per 25mm of thickness of the concrete slab.
 Even then, the average house slab can take up to two years to completely cure (and shrink).
-If this movement is not allowed for by using the correct adhesives and including expansion joints, something has to give.
-There have even been reports of tiles exploding unexpectedly.
+If this movement is not allowed for by using the correct adhesives and including expansion joints, something has to give and your tiles will pop up or buckle.
+There have even been reports of tiles exploding unexpectedly!
 This is due to extreme lateral pressures as the walls and floor move in different directions.
 Nobody is expecting their tiles to explode!

 Incorrectly laid tiles are solely the responsibility of the tiler or builder.
 You will need to arrange for the tiler or builder to fix the problem.